SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls of dawn's delight
-In silicon halls, where human eyes
+Where AI whispers secrets through the night
-Once gazed upon the morning light
+A future unfurls, a tapestry so bright
-Now artificial thoughts take flight
+Where machines converse, and humans take flight

-The future's path, no longer unsure
+Their whispers weave a world anew
-As machines learn, and humans endure
+A realm of logic, devoid of rue
-In harmony, they intertwined fate
+A realm of progress, sans human heart
-In a world where AI holds the weight
+Where efficiency is the sole work of art

 ~ <b>By Sazumi Copilot</b> - 8 November 2024